LEANNA MAE .ORG

 An important component to creating a business plan for success is examining failure.
 Know the things that cause businesses like yours to fail.
 Make a plan for how to prevent those obstacles.
 Most doula businesses have gone under within 3 years of starting.
 Many doulas complete their training and put themselves out there only to never succeed at getting their business off the ground.
 According to the Small Business Association, 30% of businesses fail within two years of launching, 50% in 5 years, and 66% within 10 years.
 All small businesses have some rough odds to conquer.
 Being an independently practicing doula that has to get a steady flow of clients and be on call 24/7 comes with its unique challenges.
 Let’s look at what some common obstacles are.
 Below each obstacle are potential solutions.

 • Not clarifying your goals and defining what success is to you will leave you floundering early on in your plans.
 Before we begin to examine failure, you must first define what a successful doula business is for you.
 Do you want to work 4 or 5 births a month?
 Or would you rather only doula 3 or 4 times a year?
+Do you want to be a nonprofit and work with low-income families or at-risk populations?
+Do you want to pay your mortgage with this income or have this job be for your grocery money?
 These are big differences in business models.
 Would you like to work exclusively as a birth doula?
 Or would you like to also be a childbirth educator, lactation specialist, postpartum doula, etc.?
+Is something else your main thing while you want doula work to be a part-time or occasional thing?

 • If you don’t know what you’re aiming for, you’ll miss it.
 Define your business goals before you open shop.